rdelos747/FNA-Utils/readme.md

 }
 ```

-When `Renderer`'s `Draw` method loops over each `GameObject`, it automatically handles the progression of its animation.
+When `Renderer's` `Draw` method loops over each `GameObject`, it automatically handles the progression of its animation.
 As mentioned above, the value of `currentFrame` will be updated during each game loop to reflect the animation's current position.
 The same applys to `spriteClip`.

 ## Using a `GameObject`'s `currentFrame`